giordi91/giordi91.github.io/content/post/2018-31-07-parallel-transport.md

 <details>
   <summary>SPOILER: Arrow above the variable? (click to show text)</summary>
    <p style="background:gray;padding: 1em;">
-   In case you were wondering what the arrow above the variables means is a standard notation to represent a vector variable/quantity.
+   In case you were wondering what the arrow above the variables means, it is a standard notation to represent a vector variable/quantity.
 Other notations I have seen around are with a bold or underlined variables.
    </p>